Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 Grasping tendrils of acid surround your foe, eating away at their defenses.
 Make an Agility attack against a creature of your choice within range.
 If you hit, apply two stacks of defenseless.

-If you have at least 4 stacks of corrosive exposure, this spell becomes multi-target, and targets all creatures in a 5 foot radius within range instead.
+If you have at least 4 stacks of corrosive exposure, this spell becomes multi-target, and targets all creatures in a 1 tile radius within range instead.

 ### Acid Touch